aregtech/areg-sdk/README.md

 ## Use cases and benefits[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#use-cases-and-benefits)

 The AREG SDK is a dynamic and flexible tool that offers a vast array of use cases for multithreading and multiprocessing application development.
-From practical examples to real-world applications, the SDK has proven to be effective and efficient in a variety of scenarios.
-With its tested capabilities and potential for success, it is a common choice for developers seeking to create intelligent devices.
-Whether you're developing solutions for embedded or IoT, the AREG SDK is a powerful tool that can help you achieve your goals.
-To explore the various use cases of the SDK, please refer to the appropriate [AREG SDK User Cases](https://github.com/aregtech/areg-sdk/blob/master/docs/USECASES.md) documentation.
+The SDK has been successfully used in a variety of scenarios, from practical examples to real-world applications.
+Its proven capabilities and potential for success make it a popular choice for developers seeking to create intelligent devices for embedded and IoT applications.

+To explore the various use cases of the SDK, including **distributed solutions** for embedded applications, **driverless devices**, **real-time solutions**, **digital twins**, and **simulation and tests**, refer to the [AREG SDK User Cases](https://github.com/aregtech/areg-sdk/blob/master/docs/USECASES.md) documentation.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>